lucyllewy/macOS-Linux-VM-with-Rosetta/README.md

 1. If your account is not listed click the `+` button at the bottom of the list and login to your Apple Developer account
 1. Close the settings window
-1. Open the `GUILinuxVirtualMachineSampleApp.xcodeproj` project file in XCode
+1. Open the `RosettaVM.xcodeproj` project file in XCode
-1. Click the left-hand sidebar entry at the top of the tree labelled `GUILinuxVirtualMachineSampleApp`
+1. Click the left-hand sidebar entry at the top of the tree labelled `RosettaVM`
-1. In the right-hand pane navigate to the TARGETS entry `GUILinuxVirtualMachineSampleApp`
+1. In the right-hand pane navigate to the TARGETS entry `RosettaVM`
 1. Click the top-bar entry labelled `Signing & Capabilities`
 1. In the `Team` drop-down select your Apple Developer account/team
 1. Click the `>` (Run) button at the top-left of the XCode window